optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Breaking changes

-- The internal algorithm interface changes without deprecations.
+- The internal algorithm interface changes without deprecations
+- The representation of benchmark problems and benchmark results changes without deprecations

 ## Summary of deprecations